4DGB/4DGBWorkflow/README.md

 The workflow takes ```.hic``` data, processes the data and creates a running server that can be used to view the data with a web browser.
 The system takes advantage of previous runs, so if you've already computed some data, it won't be recomputed the next time the workflow is run.

+The workflow is split into two stages: "Build" and "View".
+Each implemented with a separate docker image.
+The Build stage does most of the computation (including the most expensive part, running the LAMMPS simulation) and outputs a project suitable for viewing with the [4D Genome Browser](https://github.com/lanl/4DGB).
+The View stage simply creates an instance of this browser, allowing the user to view their project.

 ## Setting up Input Data

 1. Create a directory to contain all of your input data.
 In it, create a `workflow.yaml` file with the following format: